 More than 80% of shoppers prefer to shop with retailers who show Delivery Dates at checkout.
 Yet just 40% of retailers actually show them.

-Showing delivery dates at checkout has become table stakes for leading ecommerce retailers.
+Showing delivery dates at checkout has become table stakes for leading eCommerce retailers.
 With research clearly indicating a consumer preference for easy-to-understand details about deliveries, retailers can’t afford to miss out on the shift toward transparency.
 With ShipperHQ’s comprehensive shipping rate management platform, retailers can seamlessly manage and display accurate delivery dates on every order.
-But the benefits of showing these dates goes beyond the convenience factor.
+But the benefits of showing these dates go beyond the convenience factor.

 Between reduced cart abandonment, a greater incentive to upgrade shipping methods, and a reduction in man-hours required to field order arrival inquiries, showing delivery dates can have a significant impact on a retailer’s bottom line.